sagemath/trac_to_gh/Issue 7864.md

 # Issue 7864: libfplll tries to link 64-bit objects to 32-bit libstdc++.so

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7864

 Original creator: drkirkby